bulk-reviewer/bulk-reviewer/README.md

 # Bulk Reviewer

-> Identify, review, and remote private information in directories and disk images
+> Identify, review, and remove private information in directories and disk images

 #### Build Setup